 Incidental and/or minor spills are defined as those that occur during routine operations and do not pose a significant safety or health hazard to employees in the immediate vicinity or to the employee(s) cleaning them up.
-Incidental spills are characterized as not having potential to becomean emergency situation in a short time frame.
-Other factors considered in distinguishing between anincidental spill and a spill requiring an emergency response are the properties of the POL or hazardous substance such as toxicity, volatility, flammability, explosiveness, corrosiveness, etc. as well as the circumstances of the spill such as quantity, confined space considerations, ventilation, etc. Unit/Organization personnel are qualified to clean up incidental spills since they are familiar with the hazards of the materials they normally work with.
+Incidental spills are characterized as not having potential to become an emergency situation in a short time frame.
+Other factors considered in distinguishing between an incidental spill and a spill requiring an emergency response are the properties of the POL or hazardous substance such as toxicity, volatility, flammability, explosiveness, corrosiveness, etc. as well as the circumstances of the spill such as quantity, confined space considerations, ventilation, etc. Unit/Organization personnel are qualified to clean up incidental spills since they are familiar with the hazards of the materials they normally work with.
+No reporting is necessary for incidental spills.